This article is republished here from Issue 6 of Garden Culture Magazine. It originally appeared under the title, “What is Humidity”.

 What exactly is humidity?
 How does it affect plants?
-As the controller of
+As the controller of grow room humidity, having a keen understanding of what it can do to crop health is vital to your success as a grower.

 Then we have the really hot days that we could just lay in the sun all day, but stay relatively cool… That’s due to low humidity!
 The air is quite dry, allowing any perspiration to evaporate off of our skin, which keeps us cool.
 However, extremely low humidity (25% and below) can have detrimental effects on us humans, such as dry skin, and irritated eyes and respiratory system.